MKovacik/azure-openai-api-test/README.md

 # Azure OpenAI API Test Project

 This project provides tools to test and interact with Azure OpenAI services.
-It includes a connection test script and a simple command-line chat application.
+It includes a connection test script and an enhanced command-line chat application with detailed model documentation.

 ## Configuration